Microsoft Build Engine Started by an Office Application

 About

-An instance of MSBuild, the Microsoft Build Engine, was started by Excel or Word.
-This is unusual behavior for the Build Engine and could have been caused by an Excel or Word document executing a malicious script payload.
+An instance of MSBuild, the Microsoft Build Engine, was started by an Office application.
+This is unusual behavior for the Build Engine and could have been caused by a malicious document executing a script payload.

 Tags

-Domain: EndpointOS: WindowsUse Case: Threat DetectionTactic: Defense EvasionTactic: ExecutionData Source: Elastic EndgameData Source: Elastic DefendData Source: Windows Security Event LogsData Source: Microsoft Defender for EndpointData Source: SysmonData Source: SentinelOneData Source: CrowdstrikeLanguage: eql
+Domain: EndpointOS: WindowsUse Case: Threat DetectionTactic: Defense EvasionData Source: Elastic EndgameData Source: Elastic DefendData Source: Windows Security Event LogsData Source: Microsoft Defender XDRData Source: SysmonData Source: SentinelOneData Source: CrowdstrikeLanguage: eql

 Severity